 You compare the internal performances of various departments across different locations within your organization.
 This is easy to implement as data is not an issue.
 But the scope is very limited.

 Here, the comparison is with the leaders in the industry.
-Although data collection for performing industry benchmarking is very difficult and tedious, you are comparing yourselves with the best in the business.
-The scope is really huge and if successfully implemented, can bring in a lot of innovative ideas.
+Although data collection for performing industry benchmarking is very difficult and tedious, you compare yourself with the best in the business.
+The scope is really huge and, if successfully implemented, can bring in many innovative ideas.

 Advantages of Benchmarking

-- The main advantage is that it brings the focus to the areas which require special attention.
+- The main advantage is that it focuses on the areas that require special attention.
 This is how it sets the base for improvement.
 It forces the organization to adopt change, the other name of which is progress.

-- While conducting this exercise, a company discovers various new ideas and way of working.
-It gets a feel of the strategy adopted by its competitors.
+- While conducting this exercise, a company discovers various new ideas and ways of working.
+It gets a feel of the strategy that competitors adopt.

-- Improvement based on the past performance of the company is not the right measure.
+- Improvement based on the company’s past performance is not the right measure.
 Comparison with competitors is required because survival has to be fought with these rivals.
 This is what exactly benchmarking provides.

 Limitations of Benchmarking

 - It simply compares the numbers.
-It does not take into account the micro and macro factors that led to your competitor or industry leader to succeed or fail.
+It does not consider the micro and macro factors that led your competitor or industry leader to succeed or fail.

 Also, read about various other methods of analyzing financial statements.